meredithspalmer/NatGeo-AI/MegaDetector.md

 <p align="center">
   <img src="https://i.imgur.com/CEfmAGd.jpg" width="600"/>
 </p>

-Image credit: Siyu Wang, from ["How do I get started with MegaDetector?"](https://www.wildlabs.net/event/how-do-i-get-started-megadetector)
+Image credit: Siyu Wang, ["How do I get started with MegaDetector?"](https://www.wildlabs.net/event/how-do-i-get-started-megadetector)

 Anyone with a real understanding of CNNs is probably crying at this point: to dig into the technical details, check out Sylvain Christin's excellent paper ["Applications for deep learning in ecology"](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13256)

 ### Important considerations

 Robots are not taking our wildlife ecology jobs yet!
-Here are a few things to keep in mind when using a 'black box' AI such
+Here are a few things to keep in mind when deploying MegaDetector:

-1. Productivity gain is small if not many non-empty images
+1. **Productivity gain is small if not many non-empty images**: This might be self-obvious, but as a tool for alleviating manual labor for camera trap image processing, MegaDetector has a very particular goal.

-2. AI is not perfect

-Talk about how data needs to be manually qc'd because not perfect 100% of time

-Challenges that are hard for humans (which produce the training data) are then hard for AI trained on those (mis)classifications!
-This can be particularly tricky for camera trap images,

-However, learning to associate specific features with objects of interest - in this case, animal species - requires a substantial amount of labelled data.
-For example, the ImageNet computer vision challenge dataset contains 1,000 images per object class (Russakovsky, 2015).
-Real-world datasets are often highly imbalanced, dominated by images of common objects with few examples of rarer classes.
-As such, rare objects (species) are more difficult for algorithms to recognize (see results and discussion in Norouzzadeh, 2018).
-Camera trap images present additional challenges in the application of deep learning as animals in the images can be difficult to discern or distorted by occlusion, unusual perspectives, camouflage, and more (Beery, 2018).
+2. **Image recognition is not perfect**: There is a tendency for those not terribly familiar with AI to treat them as infallible 'black boxes' that produce high quality output every time.
+AI will make mistakes, even with the best training data available.
+Camera trap images are particularly tricky (for humans and AI!), particularly when animals are difficult to discern against their background or distorted by occlusion, unusual perspectives, camouflage, and more.

 <p align="center">
   <img src="https://i.imgur.com/z386lxe.jpg" width="600"/>
 </p>

 [Sara Beery](https://beerys.github.io/) et al. 2018 ["Recognition in Terra Incognita"](https://openaccess.thecvf.com/content_ECCV_2018/papers/Beery_Recognition_in_Terra_ECCV_2018_paper.pdf)

+To learn more about situations under which image recognition works and where it can fail, you can check out ["Automated Image Recognition for Wildlife Camera Traps: Making it Work for You"](https://prism.ucalgary.ca/bitstream/handle/1880/112416/2020-08-Greenberg-ImageRecognitionCameraTraps.pdf?sequence=6) from Timelapse creator Saul Greenberg.

 ## What MegaDetector does

-MegaDetector does ... adding a 'bounding box' (DEINFE) around objects of interest ... creating a JSON file that contains XX

-Trained on several hundred thousand bounding box images from a variety of ecosystems
+MegaDetector produces a JSON recognition file that contains information on which images MegaDetector predicts contain objects of interest (animals, people, vehicles), where those objects are in the image, and the confidence that the algorithm has in its classification.

-**Sidebar: What is a JSON file?** JSON stands for "JavaScript Object Notation" and is a text-based file format that stores simple data structures and objects.
+***Sidebar: What is a JSON file?*** JSON stands for "JavaScript Object Notation" and is a text-based file format that stores simple data structures and objects.
 These files are Jlightweight, text-based, human-readable, can be edited using a text editor.

-Ultimately, MegaDetector produces a file that tells you

-Of course, running MegaDetector doesn't do anything useful by itself: it just produces a file that tells you which images MegaDetector thinks have animals/people/vehicles in them.
-You still need a way to use that file in a real image processing workflow.
-We've integrated with a variety of tools that camera trap researchers already use, to make it relatively painless to use our results in the context of a real workflow.
-Our most mature integration is with Timelapse, a fantastic open-source tool for reviewing camera trap images (very efficient even if you're not using AI!).
-Read more about how to use MegaDetector results with Timelapse here.

-These files can be ... integrated with ..., enabling the ...

-### What MegaDetector does NOT do:

-Introduce TIMELAPSE HERE

-Timelapse](https://saul.cpsc.ucalgary.ca/timelapse).
+Hm, okay - how is this useful?
+We then need to integrate this information into a camera trap image processing pipeline.
+Here, we'll be interfacing with [Timelapse](https://saul.cpsc.ucalgary.ca/timelapse), the recommended 'front-end' for visualizing and using MegaDetector recognition data.
 This nifty program allows researchers to visualize and encode data, and has features that include:
    - reading, organizing, and displaying images
    - automatically extracting information (dates, times, locations) from images
    - allowing you to create a custom interface for entering data specific to your project ... among many others!
 You can read more about Timelapse's functionality in their [QuickStart Guide](https://saul.cpsc.ucalgary.ca/timelapse/uploads/Guides/TimelapseQuickStartGuide.pdf).

-Importantly for us, the MegaDetector team have collaborated with Timelapse to
+Importantly for us, the MegaDetector team have collaborated with Timelapse to make it easy for us to upload our images and JSON predictions into Timelapse, and do things like visualize bounding boxes on camera trap images and filter images (based on model confidence level) to review only those that likely contain wildlife.

-Timelapse is recommended as a ‘front-end’ for visualizing and using MegaDetector recognition data.

-Of course, running MegaDetector doesn't do anything useful by itself: it just produces a file that tells you which images MegaDetector thinks have animals/people/vehicles in them.
-You still need a way to use that file in a real image processing workflow.
-We've integrated with a variety of tools that camera trap researchers already use, to make it relatively painless to use our results in the context of a real workflow.
-Our most mature integration is with Timelapse, a fantastic open-source tool for reviewing camera trap images (very efficient even if you're not using AI!).
-Read more about how to use MegaDetector results with Timelapse here.
+INSERT IMAGE OF TIMELAPSE HERE

+### Other options

-We have somewhat-less-complete integrations with the eMammal desktop application and with dikiKam.
+Not a fan of Timelapse?
+MegaDetector has (self-described) "somewhat-less-complete" integrations with the [eMammal desktop application](https://github.com/microsoft/CameraTraps/blob/master/api/batch_processing/integration/eMammal) and with open-source image organizer [dikiKam](https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing/integration/digiKam).

-We also have Python tools that use MegaDetector results to just separate a folder of images into folders containing images that are probably-empty, probably-animal, etc., preserving the original folder structure within these folders.
-Users often use this approach to just get rid of the images that MegaDetector is really sure are empty, then you can go about your workflow exactly as you did before, just with fewer empty images.
+The MegaDetector team has also created [Python tools](https://github.com/microsoft/CameraTraps) that use MegaDetector results to sort images into different folders for "probably-empty", "probably-animal", "probably-human", and "probably-vehicle".
+This is a useful function to get rid of images that MegaDetector suspects are empty, allowing you to continue with your established camera trap classification pipeline with fewer blank images.

-You can read more about MegaDetector and check out the original documentation **here** *link*.
-Link to Timelapse commentation

 ## What we will do today